-Kim Becker began the PhD in Applied Linguistics and Technology in Fall 2015.
+Kim Becker earned her PhD in Applied Linguistics and Technology in Spring 2022.
 Her research interests include corpus linguistics and disciplinary academic writing.
 She earned an MA TESOL at Northern Arizona University and afterward taught ESL for nearly ten years—primarily at a community college in Nashville, Tennessee—before moving to Ames.
 Kim has presented her work in conferences such as AACL, SLRF, CALICO, TESOL, AAAL, and TSLL.
 At ISU, she has taught ISUComm Foundation Courses, as well as a Global Online Course and MOOC, Using Technology in the English Language Classroom.
 She is currently working as a communication consultant at the Center for Communication Excellence in the Graduate College.

 Kim has one husband, two sons, four chickens, and a poodle.
 She loves hiking, yoga, kayaking, and reading.
 She would be happy to provide advice on navigating life as a graduate student and parent, purchasing a home in Ames, or finding places to hike/kayak in the area.

 Dissertation: Extending our understanding of unpublished graduate student writing: The creation and analysis of CorGrad